Madhav2609/Renderware-Modding-Suite/README.md

 python -m application.main
 ```

+The application will start with:
+- **Welcome Screen:** Initial interface with tool selection
+- **Memory Monitoring:** Real-time memory usage display in status bar
+- **Responsive UI:** Automatically adapted to your screen size and DPI
+- **Debug Logging:** Comprehensive logging to terminal and log files
+- **Menu System:** Full menu bar with keyboard shortcuts and zoom controls

 ## Building from Source

 You can create a standalone executable of the application using the included build system.